Plants for an English Cottage Style Garden

 Annuals for an English-Cottage Style Garden

 Unless you are willing to go the expense of buying large established plants from a nursery the quickest way to produce a spectacular display of flower in the garden is to sow annuals amongst the young perennials and shrubs in new borders.
 Many of them are self-seeding, if you don't remove the dead flowers.
 I have marigolds coming up in the borders every year as a result of putting in a few plants many years ago.
+I broad cast few forget-me-not seeds gathered from my son's garden many years ago and now each Spring have a blue carpet of flowers mingling with tulips.

 Nowadays different seed mixtures are available ready-sown in biodegrable mats.
 Simply place the mat where you want the flowers to appear and cover lightly with compost, grit, or topsoil.
 Water regularly until established.
 This year I have had very successful results from a couple of mats which produced bee-loving Borage, Common Knapweed, Anise Hyssop, Verbena, Lady Phacelia and Viper's Buglos.